Our Team

 • The Reviews Team reviews certain child deaths and family and domestic violence fatalities, identifies patterns and trends arising from these reviews and makes recommendations to relevant public authorities to prevent or reduce these deaths.

-• The Own Motion Investigations Team undertakes own motion investigations and other strategies aimed at improving public administration.
+• The Own Motion Investigations Team undertakes major investigations on systemic issues.

-• The Monitoring Team undertakes the inspecting, monitoring, and reporting functions as outlined in specific legislation.
+• The Inspections & Monitoring Team undertakes the inspecting, monitoring, and reporting functions as outlined in specific legislation.
 This includes:

 • - the inspection of records relating to telecommunication interceptions;